MS in Statistical Science

-This MS program trains students in the theory and practice of statistical methodology, particularly as it relates to high-technology applications.
+Statistical science focuses on the conversion of raw data into usable information.
+In our graduate program, students are trained in the theory and practice of statistical methodology, particularly as it relates to high-technology applications.